ballerina-platform/module-ballerinax-mssql/ballerina/Module.md

 sql:ParameterizedQuery sqlQuery = sql:queryConcat(query, query1);
 ```

 A query with the `IN` operator can be created using the `sql:ParameterizedQuery` as shown below.
-Here you need to flatten the array and pass each element separated by a comma.
+Here, you need to flatten the array and pass each element separated by a comma.

 ```ballerina
 int[] ids = [1, 2, 3];